Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

-\autoref{fig:CPM-GCM-dist}(a) shows that when working on GCM-derived inputs the emulator (Diffusion-GCM) continues to produce samples whose distribution of intensities is still very similar to the CPM precipitation target on the 8.8km grid.
-It also predicts a similar proportion of wet days (with >0.1mm/day) to the CPM across all grid boxes: 53.0\% annually from the emulator compared to 54.7\% from the CPM.
-Seasonal differences in this proportion are also captured by the emulator: 67.4\% compared to 68.1\% in winter and 36.9\% compared to 38.4\% in summer.
-The biases in the mean and standard deviation of precipitation of Diffusion-GCM are small relative to the CPM target throughout the spatial domain (\autoref{fig:CPM-GCM-dist}(b) and (c) and \autoref{tab:RMS-bias}) and the spatial power spectral density for Diffusion-GCM is very similar to Diffusion-cCPM and the CPM as well (\autoref{fig:CPM-GCM-structure}).
-For the NW winter and SE summer (\autoref{fig:CPM-GCM-subregions}), the frequency distributions of precipitation are also very similar, albeit with a slight underestimation of the frequency of days with more than 50mm/day in SE Summer.
-This indicates that the emulator produces precipitation samples with realistic structure and intensities when given as input bias-corrected GCM variables.
-Without this adjustment, the emulator had a dry bias across the whole domain, discussed by \parencite{kendon2024MLemulatorsperspective}.
+Figure~\ref{fig:CPM-GCM-dist}(a) shows that when using GCM-derived inputs the emulator (CPMGEM\_GCM) continues to produce samples whose distribution of intensities is still very similar to the CPM precipitation target on the 8.8km grid.
+It also predicts a similar proportion of wet days (greater than 0.1 mm/day) to the CPM across all grid boxes: 54.7\% annually from the emulator compared to 53.0\% from the CPM.
+Seasonal differences in this proportion are also captured by the emulator: 68.1\% compared to 67.4\% in winter and 38.4\% compared to 36.9\% in summer.
+The biases in the mean, standard deviation and 99.9th percentile of precipitation of CPMGEM\_GCM are small relative to the CPM target throughout the spatial domain (Figure~\ref{fig:CPM-GCM-dist}(b), (c) and (d)) and the spatial power spectral density for CPMGEM\_GCM is very similar to CPMGEM\_cCPM and the CPM as well (Figure~\ref{fig:CPM-GCM-structure}).
+With GCM inputs, CPMGEM underestimates RASPD of CPM by 22\% at the smallest wavelength, suggesting possibly some slight smoothing compared with cCPM inputs but overall better recreation of fine scale details than BCSD\_cCPM and U-Net.
+For the northwest winter and southeast summer (Figure~\ref{fig:CPM-GCM-subregions}), the frequency distributions of precipitation are also very similar, albeit with a slight underestimation of the frequency of days with more than 50 mm/day in the southeast in summer.
+This indicates that the emulator produces precipitation samples with realistic structures and intensities when given bias-corrected GCM variables as input.
+Without this adjustment, the emulator had a modest dry bias across the whole domain---results demonstrating this are discussed by \citeA{kendon2025MLemulatorsperspective}.

+The estimated extreme return periods for CPMGEM\_GCM remain quite consistent overall with those of the CPM (see Supporting Information section S1, Figure~S2 and Table~S1), though the spread of differences across estimates from each of the six CPMGEM\_GCM samples is generally slightly larger than for CPMGEM\_cCPM (around -15\% to 15\% for 1- and 9.8-year return times).
+Exceptions are for London in DJF for return periods above about 36 years (for example, for the 108 year return period, the difference ranges from about -20\% to -6\%), for London in JJA at a return period of 9.8 years (when the CPM value lies just 0.1mm outside the spread, 0.2\% in relative terms), and for Lancaster in DJF and JJA for return periods of $\sim$1--10 years (6\% and 1\% beyond the spread at 1 and 9.8 year return period respectively).
+In these cases, the discrepancy with the CPM values is quite small.